 — Spaminder Bharti (@attomeybharti) August 26, 2017

-Though the first tweet did not say it was recent news, a subsequent tweet by a twitter user, @ArunrBits on July 27th claimed that Jama Masjid in Delhi and its 2000 shops haven’t paid electricity bills since 1947.
-The tweet provided no links to the news but it caught the fancy of many like-mined people who eagerly await such news.
-The tweet has been shared more than 3700 times.
+Though the first tweet did not say it was recent news, a subsequent tweet by a Twitter user @ArunrBits on July 27 claimed that Jama Masjid in Delhi and its 2000 shops haven’t paid electricity bills since 1947.
+The tweet provided no links to the news yet shared more than 3700 times.

 I was amazed to discover that Jama Masjid in Delhi and its 2000 shops havent paid electricity bills since 1947.Amazing sickularism